Automattic/fb-instant-articles/readme.txt

 == Description ==

-This plugin adds support for Instant Articles for Facebook, which is a new way for publishers to distribute stories on Facebook.
+This plugin adds support for Instant Articles for Facebook, which is a new way for publishers to distribute fast, interactive stories on Facebook.
 Instant Articles are preloaded in the Facebook mobile app so they load instantly.

 With the plugin active, a special RSS feed will be available at the URL `/feed/instant-articles`.